- What Is a Bedroom Eye Lift™?

 A blepharoplasty (eyelid lift) is intended to reduce the excess skin of the upper and lower eyelids to correct droopy, baggy, puffy, and tired-looking eyes.
 It is appropriate to male and female patients alike.
 Female patients might complain of no longer being able to wear eye makeup or mascara, since the excess upper-eyelid skin can hood onto the eyelashes themselves, interfering with makeup application.
 Male patients, often executives, complain of looking tired and losing their competitive edge.
 However, if a surgeon is too aggressive and removes too much skin and fat from the upper or lower lids, the eyes can look “hollow,” “old,” “scary” and unnaturally open, causing patients to look older, not younger.
-Dr. Weintraub’s signature Bedroom Eye Lift™ creates natural-looking eyes by removing just the right amount.
+Our board-certified plastic surgeon, Dr. Barry Weintraub, utilizes his signature Bedroom Eye Lift™ to create natural-looking eyes by removing just the right amount.

 “It is crucial to not remove too much skin around the eyes,” says Dr. Weintraub.
 “Over 60% of my practice is comprised of correcting mistakes made elsewhere.
 This is fine when it comes to correcting other offices’ rhinoplasties, facelifts, neck lifts, breast augmentations, tummy tucks and liposuction.
 However, when there has been too much skin removed from the upper- and lower-eyelid area resulting from prior surgeries, it is nearly impossible to correct, which is why surgeons must always respect the natural anatomy of the face to recreate youthfulness, like an artist creates a sculpture – never taking too much away.”
 This is why Dr. Weintraub created the Bedroom Eye Lift™, which produces the opposite of the deer-in-the-headlights look.